ArtResearch/ModelDocumentation/docs/Place.md

-# fc:place Reference Data Model
+# Place Reference Data Model

 __Author:__ __the name of the author__